oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/preparation.md

 to the machines on its cluster nodes.

-If you want to manually place an operator image in a particular machine's Docker image pool, or test access to an image, then call `docker pull`.
+If you want to manually place an operator image in a particular machine's container image pool, or test access to an image, then call `docker pull`.
 For example:

 ```text